CyberVein-official/PDP/README.md

 -Coding

 ```
-This bounty reward is 400USDT
+This bounty reward is 400USD equivalent CVT

 ## Contributors: